airpair/git-powered-collaborative-blogging/post.md

 ## 5. `mkdir` conclusion

-We hope this project is as impactful and we think it can be and that news of these tools travel through the developer world.
-At AirPair we wake each day focused on how we can make a thriving company around the core values of enabling knowledge to transfer more easily from one mind to the next.
-We're looking for amazing, top notch engineers who want to build and market new ideas like this.
-Drop us a line if you'd like to work on things like this.
+We hope this project is as impactful as we think it can be and that news of these tools spread through the developer world.
+At AirPair we come to work each day focused on how we can make a company thrive around enabling knowledge transfer from developer to another.
+We hope to see your posts and contributions.
+Thanks for stopping by.